arencrg/shoppingcarttutorial/README.md

         logo.svg
 ```

-If you're
+Go ahead and run `npm install` in case you miss some dependencies.
 After that, we can fire up the app in development mode by typing

 #### `npm start`